-Unlunch is an alternative option to lunch, and it can be used as a study hall or for anyone that wants or needs quiet.
+Unlunch is an alternative option to lunch, and it can be used as a study hall or for anyone who wants or needs quiet.

 UnLunch was created right after the pandemic for people to be in the media center instead of lunch.